hbctraining/Intro-to-R-online-Catalyst/lessons/2B_Segment_2_Video_B.md

 In this lesson, we will introduce the different formats available for storing data within R.

-So far we have learned that variables are like buckets where information is maintained and referenced, and we use the name on the outside of the bucket to refer to it.
-In the previous lesson, we only created variables or buckets filled with a single value, but **variables can store more than just a single value, they can store a multitude of values.
+In segment 2A, we learned that variables are like buckets where information is maintained and referenced, and we use the name on the outside of the bucket to refer to it.
+In that lesson, we only created variables or buckets filled with a single value, but **variables can store more than just a single value, they can store a multitude of values.
 These values can be stored in different formats or different data structures.** These include, but are not limited to, vectors, factors, matrices, data frames and lists.
 In this video, we will introduce the one-dimensional data structures, vectors and factors.

 ## Vectors